sirohibharat/Talent-Troopers-SIH/README.md

 # Talent-Troopers-SIH
 # AI-Based Smart Allocation Engine for PM Internship Scheme

-> An intelligent system designed to automate and optimize the intern allocation process, ensuring fairness, transparency, and efficiency.
+> An intelligent system designed to automate and optimize the intern allocation process for PM Internship portal ensuring fairness, transparency, and efficiency.

 ---